PYA3-PHYO/Formal_Informal_Text_Detector/README.md

 #### Sequencing and Padding:
 - Convert text sequences into numerical representations using the texts_to_sequences method.
 - Pad sequences to a fixed length (max_length=150) using pad_sequences to ensure consistent input dimensions for the model.
+#### Train, Test Split
+- The data is splitted into 80% training, and 20% for testing.
 ### 2.4 Modelling:
 - Model Choice: A Bidirectional LSTM model is chosen for this task  because LSTMs are well-suited for sequential data like text, as they can effectively capture long-range dependencies.
 Bidirectionality allows the model to process information in both forward and backward directions, enhancing its ability to understand the context of words within a sentence.